Sales Engagement - Apollo.io

 Not necessarily.
 Apollo is designed to be managed by a sales ops generalist or even a senior sales manager once it is configured correctly.
 What you do need is someone who owns the sequence governance process - approving new sequences, reviewing performance monthly, and managing the CRM sync when fields change.
 We document that operating model as part of the handoff so the responsibility is clear and the person doing it knows what to watch for.

-Make Apollo actually earn its license fee.
+Make Apollo actually earn its keep.

-- A specific plan for your Apollo stack, not a generic pitch
+- A specific plan for your business, not a generic pitch

 - No call required, no obligation

-Get your free AI roadmap.
+Get your free Apollo AI Opportunity Assessment.

 Free and personalized.
 We never share your data.